Shop with Us

 Replacement lids and infusers for many of our teapot models are available for purchase in the Teaware/Spare Parts section of the website.

-All our packages are shipped using either DPD Local Next Working Day (UK Mainland) or DPD (International).
-Our standard Next Working Day service for UK mainland customers costs between £3.95 and £4.95 depending on weight (up to 20kgs) or is free on orders over £50.
+All other packages are shipped using either DPD Local Next Working Day (UK Mainland) or DPD (International).
+We offer free Next Day delivery (UK Mainland) on orders over £50.
 Please see our delivery page for more details.

-Please note Free shipping over £50 is offered only for UK Mainland customers.
+Please note that Free Next Day Delivery on orders over £50 is offered only for UK Mainland customers.
 It's not available for Offshore destinations including Scottish Highlands, Remote UK Islands, Northern Ireland and all European countries.

-During checkout, you can set up an alternative delivery address (e.g, to your place of work or an International destination).
+During checkout, you can set up an alternative delivery address (e.g, to your place of work).
 Be sure to save the new address before finalising your order.

 If you wish to modify the delivery address after payment is made, please contact us quickly to let us know.
 Once the order has been dispatched, we are unable to make further changes to the delivery address.